Hongshiits/hornshell/README.md

 # hornshell
-low ability command line shell<br>
+Low power command line shell.
+Its only virtue is lightness.

 ***